sherdst/app-legal/privacy-policy.md

 We will respond to your inquiry as soon as possible.

+10. Consent for Sensitive Data
+By using features such as journaling, meditation logs, or wellness tracking, you consent to the processing of this optional data locally on your device.
+This data is never transmitted to our servers.

-10. Data Retention & Deletion
+11. Data Retention & Deletion
 We retain your data only for as long as you maintain your profile within Minguinho.
 Because all information is stored locally, deleting the app or using the "Delete Profile" option in Settings permanently removes your data.
 We do not keep any server-side backups, so deleted information cannot be recovered.